Properly Responding to a Subpoena

 - Begin document collection and review.
 A company served with a document subpoena must produce all responsive documents within its control, and the recipient’s duty to preserve is triggered regardless of whether it believes that the subpoena is objectionable.
 Ultimately, it is the court (not the recipient) that determines the subpoena’s validity.

 - Don’t just blindly comply.
 Courts have quashed or modified subpoenas when compliance would have resulted in the public disclosure of trade secrets or otherwise confidential information.
 When faced with a subpoena, a company needs to understand and evaluate how public disclosure of the requested testimony or information will affect its business or operations.

 - The subpoena’s recipient should ensure that the requested documents arrive at the location stated in the subpoena on or before the return date.
 The party responding to the subpoena should prepare and retain proof of service in its files and present it to the court if the issuing party claims that the recipient did not comply with the subpoena’s demands.

-For more information the proper way to respond to a subpoena, contact USI Affinity today.
+For more information on the proper way to respond to a subpoena, contact USI Affinity today.